sjentsch/lsjDocs/lsj/Ch09_HypothesisTesting_05.rst

 region, so I did get a significant effect but it was a pretty near thing.
 In contrast, suppose that I’d run a study in which *X* = 97 out of my *N* = 100 participants got the answer right.
-This would obviously be significant too but my a much larger margin, such that there’s really no ambiguity about this at all.
+This would obviously be significant too but by a much larger margin, such that there’s really no ambiguity about this at all.
 The procedure that I have already described makes no distinction between the two.
 If I adopt the standard convention of allowing *α* = 0.05 as my acceptable